Corporate Governance

 Risk Management

 We have established our V2030 growth strategy setting forth basic strategies such as aggressive investment, the shift from product-only sales to products and integrated solutions business model, capturing global growth, and the promotion of digital transformation (DX).
 In this context, we have identified the creation of new businesses as a key strategy.
 To accomplish this, it is vital that we make full use of a diverse range of methods to create businesses.
 In addition to conventional trading (buying and selling activities), these include methods such as business investment, trading that incorporates the provision of solutions, and cross-border business utilizing our overseas and domestic networks.
 These entail an increase in the scale and complexity of transactions and a rise in DJK’s business risks.
-Moreover, establishing an integrated management function covering the wide range of risks faced by DJK has become a crucial issue for our business activities today.
+In response to such business risks, we have established an enterprise risk management (ERM) system that identifies, weights, and prioritizes risks across the Group, responds to those risks, and then monitors and makes improvements in order to pursue sustainable growth while fulfilling our corporate social responsibilities.

 Compliance